gabbo89/EEA2024-2025/docs/3a6_multivariate_analysis.md

 where:
 -	iris defines the dataset
--	aes defines the dataset elements contributing to the aesthetics of the plot (the Sepal.Width data are used as x coordinates, the Sepal.Length data as y coordinates, the species to which each flower belongs is used to distinguish the species with different colors)
+-	aes defines the dataset elements contributing to the aesthetics of the plot (the *Sepal.Width* data are used as x coordinates, the *Sepal.Length* data as y coordinates, the *Species* to which each flower belongs is used to distinguish the species with different colors)
--	geom_point() defines the type of plot (points in a Cartesian plane)
+-	*geom_point()* defines the type of plot (points in a Cartesian plane)

 ![alt text](image-19.png)

 **Figure 5:** Comparison between two variables of the iris dataset.
-Neither variables (Sepal length or Width) are capable of clearly distinguishing the three species.
+Neither variables (Sepal length or width) are capable of clearly distinguishing the three species.
 However, Sepal length is a bit better at that.

 ```r